 Communicate the need to protect wild places

 My education and training as an oceanographer has given me a special insight into photographing science.
-Since 2002, I have documented 32 scientific expeditions, including 17 to the polar regions.
-I spend 3-4 months every year in the field.
+Since 2002, I have documented more than 50 scientific expeditions.
+I spend roughly 100 days every year in the field.

 My photographs have been featured in museum exhibits--including the Field Museum and the Smithsonian, books--such as my own Science on Ice, calendars, and magazines worldwide.
 I have been recognized with awards from the BBC, Nature's Best, and International Conservation Photography competitions.
 To see other places my work has appeared, visit my credits page.

-I am an Associate member of the International League of Conservation Photographers.
-I am also a member of the North American Nature Photography Association and the American Geophysical Union.
+I am a Fellow in the Explorer's Club, a Senior Fellow in the International League of Conservation Photographers, and a member of the North American Nature Photography Association and American Geophysical Union.

 When I'm not battling subfreezing temperatures in Antarctica or riding the waves on a research ship, I am happiest exploring the Pacific Northwest's wild places with my family.
-To learn more about my work, contact me.
+To learn more about me or my work, visit my FAQ page or contact me.